How Programmatic Advertising Can Amplify Your Inbound Marketing Strategy

 Frequently Asked Questions (FAQ)

-Programmatic advertising is the automated buying and selling of digital ad space using technology and data.
-Instead of manually purchasing ads, advertisers use platforms that place ads in real time based on audience behavior, demographics, and intent signals.
+Programmatic advertising is the automated buying and selling of digital ad space in real time.
+Instead of manually negotiating placements, advertisers use technology platforms that rely on data and algorithms to deliver ads to the right audience at the right moment across websites, apps, and connected TV.

-2. How does programmatic advertising support inbound marketing?
+How does programmatic advertising support the inbound marketing funnel?